 Students, as part of the work of the course, each week will tutor or lead discussions among a small group of students at Holyoke High School.
 The readings for the course will be essays, poems, autobiographies, and stories in which education and teaching figure centrally.
 Among these will be materials that focus directly on Holyoke and on one or another of the ethnic groups which have shaped its history.
 Students will write weekly and variously: critical essays, journal entries, ethnographies, etc. Readings for the course will include works by Sylvia Ashton-Warner, James Baldwin, Judith Ortiz Cofer, John Dewey, Jonathan Kozol, Herbert Kohl, Sarah Lightfoot, John Stuart Mill, Abraham Rodriguez, Esmeralda Santiago, and Patricia Williams.
 Two class meetings per week plus an additional workshop hour and a weekly morning teaching assistantship to be scheduled in Holyoke.

 Limited to 20 students.
 Fall semester: Professor Frank.
-Spring semester: Visiting Professor Cayer.2016-17: Offered in Fall 2016
+Spring semester: Visiting Professor Cayer.2020-21: Not offered

 This introduction to literary theory will offer an interrogation of some of the assumed tensions between experiences generally described as real and those described as imaginary.
 Over the course of the semester we will consider the ways literature enlarges personal experience, even as we will also attend to what happens when art approaches the limits of representation.
 Some of our particular concerns will include learning how to draw relationships between texts and their social and historical moments; questioning our own acts of learning about others through books; and exploring the relationship between identity and literacy.
 This class will also include a service component in which some of the class’ theory will come into practice, with students in this course working as reading partners to high school students engaged with the same texts and questions in American urban, rural, and reservation schools.
 Priority will be given to students already involved with teaching and literacy programs.